Flu vaccine

 - Individuals six months of age and older with certain underlying health conditions

-The flu vaccine is recommended for all people aged six months and older without contraindication.
+The flu vaccine is recommended for all people aged six months and older who do not have any contraindications.
 Individuals in the following groups are particularly recommended to receive the flu vaccine when it becomes available to the public starting Oct.
-28:
+27, 2025:

 - Individuals capable of transmitting influenza to high-risk groups and/or to infants under six months old